Dalas121/Heir_2_The_Throne/README.md

 - ran away from Knalga when he was a child.
 Now the Dwarven Doors have fallen, Knalga is under siege, and he has no idea what happened to his family.
 "C’mere and try it, ye yellow-bellied, cow-handed bluderbuss of a princess!
 Jus’ gimme the chance an’ I’ll rip that head right off yer ninnyhammerin’ neck, ye white-livered gasser!"
 "Come an’ git some, ye nigmenog bolting-hutch of beastliness!
 Ah dare ye to square up an’ fight me, dwarf-to-dwarf!"
-- quest: bring him back to Knalga, and find his father's graves there.
-Breaks down in tears, and gains a significant buff (drains on melee, perhaps?)
+- quest: bring him back to West Knalga, and reclaim his father's bloodaxe.

 ----Harper:
 - it's Harper
 - should we give her personality some kind of gimmick to help her stand out?
 My memory on Liberty may no longer be accurate - I haven't played it since before the gender change
+- quest: Halstead.
+No reward, but Harper comments on the battle
 - quest: Dalben.
 Harper scrounges up a small amount of gold
 - quest: Dwarven Doors.
-Harper gets Uncle Somf and Delurin as non-companion loyals
+Harper gets Uncle Somf as another comapnion?

 ----Chantal:
 - Anekron's story